Harvey1717/Covid-Discord-Monitor/README.md

 ### Installing

-This project uses pnpm as it's package manager.
-You can read about it's benefits and install [here](https://pnpm.js.org/).
+> This project uses pnpm as it's package manager.
+You can read about the install and it's benefits [here](https://pnpm.js.org/).

 Install pnpm